If you don’t have one, you should change that now.

 How many calls to action can you have?

 You can have a variety of calls to action.
 I have many that are tailored around all the things I do in my business.
 (Like sell my art, write blog posts, support my Patreon page, do consulting sessions, commissions, corporate licensing, and more.)
 The areas that make me the most money are the calls to action I focus on more often.
 Seems obvious, right?
 It’s not at first.
-You never know exactly what will be your biggest stream of income until you try it, promote it, and see what happens.
+You never know exactly what will be your biggest income stream until you try it, promote it, and see what happens.

 When you are first starting out, I suggest focusing on one money-oriented call to action, and a couple of community-oriented calls to action.
-If you want to work mostly on commission, then push that call to action most often using hard sells, soft sells, and then give your audience a break with conversation starters.
+If you want to work mostly on commission, then push that call to action most often using hard sells, and soft sells, and then give your audience a break with conversation starters.

 As your business grows, you can start introducing more calls to action that cater to your diversified income streams.
 Since I have multiple calls to action, I created a landing page for the link in my IG bio with buttons that I point to with each call to action I use in captions. (ex.
 New art is in my shop.
 Follow the link in my bio and tap on New Arrivals.)